umbertoturrisi/random_features_loss_landscape/README.md

 Numerical simulations and finite-size scaling analysis of non-convex loss landscapes in overparameterized Teacher-Student architectures, probing Baik-Ben Arous-Péché (BBP) transitions and glassy threshold states.

-Based on my Master's Thesis in Physics at Sapienza University of Rome (A.Y.
+Based on my Master's Thesis in Physics of Complex Systems at Sapienza University of Rome (A.Y.
 2025–2026), supervised by Prof. Chiara Cammarota.

 ---